seeebiii/ses-verify-identities/README.md

 #### Options

  * `domainName` A domain name to be used for the SES domain identity, e.g. 'example.org'
+ * `hostedZoneName` A hostedZone name to be matched with Route 53 record. e.g. 'example.org'.
+Default: same as domainName.
  * `addTxtRecord` Whether to automatically add a TXT record to the hosed zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.
  * `addMxRecord` Whether to automatically add a MX record to the hosted zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.
  * `addDkimRecord` Whether to automatically add DKIM records to the hosted zone of your domain.
 This only works if your domain is managed by Route53.
 Otherwise disable it.
 Default: `true`.